Wills and Probate

 If the tax applies, the amount of the tax is a sliding scale depending on how much over the tax limit you are.
 The higher over, the higher amount of tax.

+Probate is the court-supervised process of administering a person's probate estate.
+The process includes validating the will (or making the determination that there is no valid will), appointing the person who will gather and manage the assets of the estate, paying claims against and expenses of the estate and distributing the assets of the estate to the beneficiaries.
 Georgia has a modern probate code and probate judges who have no interest in prolonging the probate process or closely supervising the administration of estates when it is not necessary.
 So probate in Georgia is generally not burdensome or expensive.
 The court costs are often limited to the initial filing and a couple publication fees and are usually less than $500.
 (Court costs do not include compensation to the executor or fees charged by attorneys or accountants for services provided to the estate.)
 If you own real property in another state, it may be subject to probate in that state at your death, and you may want to avoid probate in that state by using a revocable living trust or some other technique.